klojang4j/klojang-check/README.md

 set of syntactical constructs that make precondition validation more concise.
 Of course, if a value needs to be in a `Map` before it even makes sense to continue with the rest of a computation, you will have to do the lookup.
-There's no two ways around it. <i>Klojang Check</i> just lets you express this fact more elegantly:
+There's no two ways around it. <i>Klojang Check</i> just lets you express this fact more clearly:

 ```java
 Check.that(value).is(keyIn(), map);